-\begin{defi} Let $M$ be a single-valued monoid on a set $X$, and let $H$ be a subgroup of order $n$ of its automorphism group $\Aut(M)$.
-We call the {\it coset $n$-valued monoid} $M_H$ the result of applying the construction of \cite[Theorem 1]{Buchstaber} to $M$ and $H$. \end{defi}
+\begin{defi} Let $M$ be a single-valued monoid and let $H$ be a subgroup of order $n$ of the automorphism group $\Aut(M)$.
+We shall call the result of applying the construction from \cite[Theorem 1]{Buchstaber} to $M$ and $H$ a {\it coset} $n$-valued monoid, and denote it by $\M(H)$. \end{defi}